A revoked sponsor licence will see your company lose its ability to recruit and employ Tier 2 and Tier 5 non-EEA workers.

 We can help you understand the grounds of the alleged breach, and advise on a strategy to respond to UKVI within the timeframes, and support you in addressing and remedying any areas of non-compliance to ensure you retain your licence.

-If your sponsor licence is at risk of revocation, speak to one of our business immigration law experts today.
+If your sponsor licence is at risk of revocation or you have been served notice that is has been revoked, speak to one of our business immigration law experts today.

 How does a revoked sponsor licence affect visa workers?